 The Startup Challenge victory made something clear to Saklayen: she and Madrid needed to get smart about engineering and biology.
 Quickly.

 Enter Matthias Wagner, who joined the team shortly after the competition.
-Wagner, a successful entrepreneur and founder in his own right, is an expert in photonics and bringing early-stage hardware technologies to market.
+Wagner, a successful entrepreneur and founder in his own right, is an expert in photonics, machine learning, and bringing early-stage hardware technologies to market.
 After their first meeting, Madrid and Saklayen knew that Wagner had to be a part of Cellino.
 Matthias’ engineering skills have made Cellino’s technology commercialization-ready.